Finding the Best Places to Retire Since 2006!

 Retire in Edgewater, Florida?

-Overview: Originally called Hawks Park, Edgewater is a quiet community along the Indian River just north of the Mosquito Lagoon Aquatic Preserve on Florida's northeastern coast.
+Overview: Originally called Hawks Park, Edgewater is a quiet community along the Indian River just west of the Mosquito Lagoon Aquatic Preserve on Florida's northeastern coast.
 It dates from the early 1800s and incorporated in 1951.